Fohdeesha/lab-docu/documentation/icx64xx.md

 write memory
 exit
 ```
+>**Note:** If during the `ip dhcp-client disable` command you get an invalid input error, your switch probably came with the layer 2 only firmware loaded.
+In that case, just run `ip address 192.168.1.55/24` (replace the IP) - this will give it a temporary IP, so it can load the layer 3 firmware.
+Then skip down to the `Load The New Images` section below, and use those commands to copy in the latest layer 3 firmware and reload.
+Once the switch comes back up, **don't forget** to come back and follow this **Initial Configuration** section all the way through now that you have the proper firmware!

 Now just reload the switch so it comes back up without an IP assigned to a port via DHCP:

 ```